 - Prepaid room rate

 Depending on the length and room rate, you could be coughing up several hundred dollars to over $1,000 in cash.
+Of course, if you provide a credit card at booking or check-in you should not have to worry about a hefty cash deposit.

 Once you are checked in don’t be surprised if you are limited on the type of room you can get.
 For example, some hotels may put cash paying guests only on the first floor.
 Presumably this would be to limit the chance of them destroying a lot of property with things like overflowing bathtubs, sinks, and showers.